Deep Optimal Transport for Domain Adaptation on SPD Manifolds: EXPERIMENTS

-\textbf{BNCI2015001}: The investigation of BNCI2015001 involved 12 participants performing a sustained right-hand versus both-feet imagery task.
-Most of the study consisted of two sessions conducted on consecutive days, with each participant completing 100 trials for each class, resulting in a total of 200 trials per participant.
-Four subjects participated in a third session, but their data were not included in the evaluation.
-The EEG data were acquired at a sampling rate of 512 Hz and filtered using a bandpass filter ranging from 0.5 to 100 Hz, with a notch filter at 50 Hz.
-The recordings began at second 3 with the prompt and continued until the end of the cross period at second 8, resulting in a total duration of 5 seconds.
+3).
+BNCI2015001 Dataset: This dataset features 12 participants engaged in a binary MI task (right hand vs. both feet).
+Most participants completed two sessions on consecutive days, each comprising 100 trials per class (200 trials in total).
+Four participants also completed a third session, which was included in our evaluation.
+EEG was recorded at a sampling rate of 512 Hz and bandpass filtered between 0.5$\sim$100 Hz with a 50 Hz notch filter.
+Epochs were extracted from 3 to 8 seconds post-prompt, yielding a 5-second duration.